The Penang Girl’s Beer

 Neustadt Kloster must be distinguished from Weltenburger Kloster and other Kloster brands in Germany, as kloster simply means cloister, the enclosed part of a monastery.

-The term evokes in other words a monastic brewing tradition, generally in the distant past.
-Breweries since the 19th century sometimes trade on the association, to varying degrees of authenticity.
+The term evokes in other words a monastic brewing tradition, generally from the distant past.
+Breweries since the 19th century at least have traded on the association, with varying degrees of justice.

 I discuss Neustadt Kloster Bier in my recent paper “An Outline on Beers and Brewing in British Malaya: 1827-1957.
 Part I”.
 It may be purchased from the U.K.-based Brewery History Society, details on request.